hassan-pmp/pmp/til.md

 - **Frequency**: Once per Sprint, usually after the midpoint of the Sprint
 - **Objective**: Inspect and Adapt the Product Backlog and PBIs to ensure targeted PBIs are ready for the next Sprint
 - **Topics covered**:
-	- PO presents the ordered backlog and identifies PBIs they’d like in the next Sprint
+	- PO presents the ordered backlog and identifies PBIs they’d like in the next Sprint.
-	- Development Team asks questions and requests additional details if needed
+	- Development Team asks questions and requests additional details if needed.
-	- Any PBI that has enough information is sized by the Development Team in the session
+	- Any PBI that has enough information is sized by the Development Team in the session.
+	- Create & Refining (Adding details to) PBIs
+ 	- Estimating PBIs
+  	- Prioritizing PBIs
 - **Output**:
 	- List of PBIs for clarification and the questions that need to be answered
 - The Scrum Master ensures the event takes place and is well-facilitated.
 Scrum Master also  ensures the timebox is adhered